What is the best dual-SIM phone you can buy in the UK?

 - Reviewed on: 23 February 2017

-It might sound expensive, but the £799 Xiaomi Mi Mix actually offers very good value when you consider its meaty core hardware and generous 256GB of storage - it's certainly less than you'd pay for an iPhone 7 Plus.
+Xiaomi's Mi Mix offers very good value when you consider its meaty core hardware and generous 256GB of storage - it's a lot less than you'd pay for an iPhone 7 Plus.
 This isn't a phone you buy with budget in mind, however: the Mi Mix is the phone you buy when you want onlookers to say "Oh my gosh, what is that?
 It's amazing - I want one of those!"
-The Mi Mix is a revolutionary phone that we hope is a sign of things to come, with that gorgeous bezel-less display, beautiful ceramic body, fantastic performance, long, long battery life and all the other fancy tech we can't even pronounce, let alone understand.
+It is a revolutionary phone that we hope is a sign of things to come, with that gorgeous bezel-less display, beautiful ceramic body, fantastic performance, long, long battery life and all the other fancy tech we can't even pronounce, let alone understand.
 No matter - it works.
 Highly recommended.

 Read our Xiaomi Mi Mix review.